mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 As noted above, The Jacob Cycle continues to parallel the Abraham Cycle.
 Genesis 26:1-6 parallels the beginning of Genesis 12:

-> <sup>1</sup> Now the LORD said to Abram, "Go from your country and your kindred and your father‘s house to the land that I will show you. <sup>2</sup> And I will make of you a great nation, and I will bless you and make your name great, so that you will be a blessing. <sup>3</sup> I will bless those who bless you, and him who dishonors you I will curse, and in you all the families of the
+> <sup>1</sup> Now the LORD said to Abram, "Go from your country and your kindred and your father's house to the land that I will show you. <sup>2</sup> And I will make of you a great nation, and I will bless you and make your name great, so that you will be a blessing. <sup>3</sup> I will bless those who bless you, and him who dishonors you I will curse, and in you all the families of the